Last updated: June 16, 2026

 - Snack and charger—metro waits still happen at security even with appointments

-- Clerk reviews stack—fixable gaps sometimes mean reschedule.
+- Clerk reviews stack—fixable gaps sometimes mean reschedule, not same-day fix

 Where the rules live